kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 #### E2E

 * e2e tests with `InPlaceOrRecreate` VPA mode:
   1. Add a test case where the QoS class **changes**.
-In this scenario, the updater evicts the affected Pods immediately, ignoring the normal recommendation application logic.
+In this scenario, the updater should evict the affected Pods.
 The resulting limits are then verified.
   2. Add a test case where the QoS class **does not change**.
-In this scenario, the updater applies the new ratio immediately using the in-place update mechanism.
+In this scenario, the updater should apply the new ratio using an in-place update.
 The resulting limits are then verified.

 ### Examples

 Here are some examples of VPA CRDs using the new `RequestToLimitRatio` field in different scenarios.

+### Example 1

 The following is a sample VPA manifest that targets a specific container named `app` in a Pod.
 In this manifest:
 * The CPU limit is set to twice the calculated CPU request.